 Because scarcity of food in the desert limits the number of large mammals that can be supported, most desert mammals are small.
-Joshua Tree National Park is home to 52 species of mammals.
-Of these, 24 are small rodents.
 Being small has its advantages and disadvantages.
 Rodents can burrow into the ground or hide in rocky crevices to avoid the mid-day heat.
 But their small body size means that they can gain or lose body heat rapidly.
 Many of them plug the entrance to their burrows to keep out the hot, desiccating air.

 Most small mammals make the most of the positive side of being small, spending the day in burrows and emerging at night when the temperature drops to a more comfortable level.
 The larger mammals, such as mule deer and mountain sheep stay close enough to springs to be able to drink daily.

 A few desert mammals, such as the round-tailed ground squirrel, a diurnal rodent, enter a state of aestivation when the days become too hot and the vegetation too dry.
 They sleep away the hottest part of the summer.
 They also hibernate in winter to avoid the cold.

 Many of our Joshua Tree mammals are paler in color than their relatives in more moderate environments.
 Pale colors not only ensure that the animal will absorb less heat from the environment, but help make it less conspicuous to predators in the bright, pallid landscape.